 - At least 18 years old

-Massachusetts Attorney Paula Smith views the will as just one part of the elderly client’s death plan.
+Worcester attorney Paula Smith views the will as just one part of an elderly client’s death plan.
 The will (and trust, if applicable) should also address estate taxes because without guidance and provisions, beneficiaries in the Commonwealth could be liable for substantial taxes on their distributions.

 In Massachusetts, a properly executed will has the following provisions: